EPCCed/archer2-intro-to-lammps/_episodes/02-lammps-on-archer2.md

   - `sub.slurm` is a Slurm submission script -- this will let you submit jobs to the compute nodes.
 As written, it will run a single-core job -- we will be editing it to run on more cores.
-  - `in.ethanol` is the LAMMPS input script that we will be using for this exercise.
-    This script is meant to run a small simulation of 125 ethanol molecules in a periodic box.
+  - `in.ethanol` is the LAMMPS input script that we will be using for this exercise -- this script will run a small simulation of 125 ethanol molecules.
-  - `data.ethanol` is a LAMMPS data file for a single ethanol molecule.
-    This template will be copied by the `in.lammps` file to generate our simulation box.
+  - `data.ethanol` is a LAMMPS data file for a single ethanol molecule -- this single molecule will be copied by LAMMPS to generate our simulation box.

 > ## Why ethanol?
 >